mhagdorn/gitlab-learning-scripts/README.md

 # GitLab Learning Scripts

 A collection of scripts that use the [GitLab REST API](https://docs.gitlab.com/ee/api/rest/) to setup GitLab projects and repositories for a group of students.
 The functionality is inspired by [GitHub Classroom](https://classroom.github.com/) but more light-weight without a graphical user interface.
 Courses are defined via yaml configuration files.
+See the [course.yml](course.yml) for an example course description.

 ## Concepts